OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

   also lead to false positives.
-For example, "gödel" and "godél" would both end up with "godel" as their fingerprint, but they're likely to be different names, so this might work less effectively for datasets where extended characters play substantial differentiation role.
+For example, "gödel" and "godél" would both end up with "godel" as their fingerprint, but they're likely to be different names, so this might work less effectively for datasets where extended characters play a substantial differentiation role.

 ### N-Gram Fingerprint